 \section{Introduction}

-Length-of-Day is gradually increasing due to the dissipation of energy in the Earth-Moon system due to the tidal friction.
+Length-of-Day is gradually increasing due to the dissipation of energy in the Earth-Moon system due to tidal friction.
 Over a long-time interval, the secular slowdown in the Earth's rotation speed has an amplitude of +1.8 milliseconds per 100 years \citep{Stephenson2016}.
-In addition, the spectrum of the length of the day contains various signals ranging from several minutes to several centuries.
-In particular, the spectrum contains signals with a period of 6 months, 1 year, 9.3 years and 18.6 years (e.g. \citet{Lambeck_1973}, \cite{Gross1992}, \citet{Ray_2014}).
-The seasonal variations are caused by the global mass transport processes in the ocean and atmosphere; variations with periods of 9.3 and 18.6 years are associated with the orbital motion of the Moon, which affects the LOD.
-Such secular trend makes the time scales based on astronomical observations to differ from the uniform atomic time scale based on the very stable hydrogen maser time and frequency standards.
-To ensure that the scales do not diverge, IERS introduces from time to time an extra second added to the atomic scale, also known as a leap second.
-This causes many technical problems, since our modern computer software do not support the introduction of the 61st second.
-As a result of software problems due to uneven adding of the leap second, a massive failure of computer systems occurs, which leads to large financial losses \citep{Charles_2012, DeAngelis_2015}.
+In addition, the spectrum of the LOD contains various signals ranging from several minutes to several centuries.
+In particular, the spectrum contains signals with periods of 6 months, 1 yr, 9.3 yr and 18.6 yr (e.g. \citet{Lambeck_1973}, \cite{Gross1992}, \citet{Ray_2014}).
+The seasonal variations are caused by the global mass transport processes in the ocean and atmosphere; variations with periods of 9.3 and 18.6 yr are associated with the orbital motion of the Moon, which affects the LOD.
+Such a secular trend makes the timescales based on astronomical observations differ from the uniform atomic timescale based on the very stable hydrogen maser time and frequency standards.
+To ensure that the scales do not diverge, the International Earth Rotation and Reference Systems Service (IERS) introduces from time to time an extra second added to the atomic scale, also known as a leap second.
+This causes many technical problems, since our modern computer software systems do not support the introduction of a 61st second.
+As a result of software problems due to uneven adding of a leap second, a massive failure of computer systems can occur, which can lead to large financial losses \citep{Charles_2012, DeAngelis_2015}.
 For this reason, various ways to solve the 61st second problem have been discussed for a long time, however, despite all efforts, the community of scientists and engineers has not yet reached a consensus (\citet{Nelson_2001}, \cite{Levine_2023}).